 “It’s coming down to nothing more than apathy…” A famous verse in The Fray’s hit song “Over My Head (Cable Car).”
 When this song came out I was just 10 years old — but still, I was hypnotized by the heartbreak-struggle of a song… even if I couldn’t yet understand it.

 In fact, I distinctly remember being caught up on the word ‘apathy’ every time I listened to the song.
 “What is apathy anyway?”
 I wondered.
 And my guess is that you’re wondering this, too.

 What Is Apathy?

 The definition of apathy is the lack of feeling — the lack of interest, passion, emotion, excitement, or concern.
 In the famous lyric mentioned above, the writer attributes his breakup to a lack of love and care; the two don’t feel driven to salvage their relationship.
 Instead, they’re detached and indifferent: characteristics of the emotionless emotion, as apathy is sometimes called.

 Here, apathy may sound like a simple state of carelessness in an unhappy relationship.
-And while it can be harmless and normal to experience, it can also be harmful.
-The indifference, unresponsiveness, detachment, and passivity can leave apathetic individuals feeling exhausted and also lead to their making of bad decisions — because they just don’t care.
+While it can be harmless and normal to experience, it can also be harmful.
+The indifference, unresponsiveness, detachment, and passivity that are characteristic of apathy can leave apathetic individuals feeling exhausted and also lead to their making bad decisions — because, well, they just don’t care.